codeRIT/hackathon-manager/docs/api-usage.md

 ## Authentication

 Authentication is implemented with OAauth 2, provided by the [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper) gem.
-For full Doorkeeper endpoints + docs, see the [Doorkeeper wiki](https://github.com/doorkeeper-gem/doorkeeper/wiki/API-endpoint-descriptions-and-examples) for more info.
+For full Doorkeeper endpoints + docs, see the [Doorkeeper wiki](https://github.com/doorkeeper-gem/doorkeeper/wiki/API-endpoint-descriptions-and-examples).

-For a guide to a local Postman/Paw setup, see the page on [API Setup](api-setup.md).
+For a guide to set up & test the API using Postman or Paw, see the [API Setup](api-setup.md) page.

 Once appropriate authentication credentials are retrieved, they should be provided on all API requests.